serverless/blog/posts/2018-04-22-how-to-create-landing-page-with-serverless-components.md

   - DavidWells
 ---

-# Building a landing page with serverless components & netlify
+# Building a landing page with serverless components

 [Serverless components](https://github.com/serverless/components) are a new way of composing together smaller bits of functionality into larger applications.